 The 2019 Channels Festival reflects on the urgent, unstable and fluid nature of our times

 Rolling out across Melbourne and beyond over three weeks, the 2019 Channels Festival highlights Australian and international artists working across video and performance.

 The program features exhibitions, new commissions, screenings, performances, artist talks, lectures, conversations and discussions.

-Curated by Artistic Director Kelli Alred, the 2019 Channels Festival seeks to expand notions of difference, connectivity, power and place.
+Curated by Artistic Director Kelli Alred, the 2019 Channels Festival seeks to deconstruct notions of belonging, complicity and resistance.